JonMerlevede/NeatSim/README.md

 * Most of other files are either junk, helper files or were created for verifying that the generator and existing files by Gendreau are similar (they mostly draw plots).

 ## NeatSim
 This folder contains the Java portion of the code, which can perform simulations to assign fitness values to heuristics (individuals).
 Most settings can be found in `neatsim.properties`, which is fairly well documented.
 The following points are probably the most important to know.
+Dependencies are managed by Apache Maven.
+Because some of the software parts that we used were not part of a (stable) Maven release, the project directory includes a Maven project repository.

 * NeatSim can run in two modes: evaluation mode and server mode.
 In evaluation mode, NeatSim reads genomes in the form of XML files from a location on the disk specifqied by a directory, prefix and suffix in the config file and evaluates them.
 In server mode, NeatSim listens for incoming evaluation requests on a socket using Thrift.
 * NeatSim supports three evaluation modes.
 It can evaluate genomes locally in a single thread, locally in multiple threads or it can distribute simulation tasks over a grid using the [JPPF](http://www.jppf.org/) grid computing framework.
 This requires a working JPPF network and correct settings in both `neatsim.properties` and the JPPF configuration file in `config/jppf.properties`.
 Using grid computing is often necessary, because simulations take approximately one second and evolution generally requires a large number (in the order of a million) number of fitness evaluations.